mjuhanne/fyrtur-esp/README.md

 * MQTT and Home Assistant support including MQTT auto-discovery functionality for automatic detection of Fyrtur nodes
 * Possibility to use longer than 195cm blinds!
 * Slower and quieter operation possible
-* Possibility to integrate temperature/humidity sensors or maybe window break-in sensor?
+* Possibility to integrate temperature/humidity sensors or maybe a window break-in sensor?

 There also exists [custom Fyrtur motor module firmware](https://github.com/mjuhanne/fyrtur-motor-board) that makes it possible to have more finer control of the motor unit: